 Search Page Headers.
 Enables the page header searching function.

-Turn Off "Show Only On Screen" Option.
+Change Hidden Titles to Show.
 Page headers that contain placeholders are likely to be rather unsightly, so you may not wish for them to print out until after you have run the plugin.
 Checking this option allows you to have source headers (containing placeholders) that do not print while having resulting headers with the correct staff and instrument names that do print.
+This is an especially important option if you will be doing a lot of revising.
+(See recommendations below.)

 Make Copies Rather Than Replacing.
 You will almost certainly use this option only in conjunction with the previous one.
 If you check this option, the plugin leaves the source header(s) in place.
 Leaving them in place makes for easier subsequent revisions, but it also makes a confusing mess on the screen.
 If you set your source header(s) not to print, and if you also check the previous option, then the printout will be fine, despite the mess on screen.